shahabafshar/LucidBench/Advanced Benchmarking of Docker Storage Backends.md

 ## References

-[1] S. Faculty of Computer Sciences Megatrend University, Belgrade, "A Dockers Storage Performance Evaluation: Impact of Backing File Systems," Journal of intelligent systems and internet of things, 2021, doi: 10.54216/jisiot.030101.

-[2] N. Mizusawa, Y. Seki, J. Tao, and S. Yamaguchi, "A Study on I/O Performance in Highly Consolidated Container-Based Virtualized Environment on OverlayFS with Optimized Synchronization," in 2020 14th International Conference on Ubiquitous Information Management and Communication (IMCOM), IEEE, Jan.
+[1] N. Mizusawa, Y. Seki, J. Tao, and S. Yamaguchi, "A Study on I/O Performance in Highly Consolidated Container-Based Virtualized Environment on OverlayFS with Optimized Synchronization," in 2020 14th International Conference on Ubiquitous Information Management and Communication (IMCOM), IEEE, Jan.
 2020, pp. 1–4. doi: 10.1109/imcom48794.2020.9001733.

-[3] D. Gurjar and S. S. Kumbhar, "A Review on Performance Analysis of ZFS & BTRFS," in 2019 International Conference on Communication and Signal Processing ( ICCSP), IEEE, Apr.
+[2] D. Gurjar and S. S. Kumbhar, "A Review on Performance Analysis of ZFS & BTRFS," in 2019 International Conference on Communication and Signal Processing (ICCSP), IEEE, Apr.
 2019, pp. 0073–0076. doi: 10.1109/iccsp.2019.8698103.

-[4] D. Gurjar and S. S. Kumbhar, "A Review on Performance Analysis of ZFS & BTRFS," in 2019 International Conference on Communication and Signal Processing ( ICCSP), IEEE, Apr.
-2019, pp. 0073–0076. doi: 10.1109/iccsp.2019.8698103.
+[3] Faculty of Computer Sciences, Megatrend University, Belgrade, Serbia and A. Ramadan, "A Dockers Storage Performance Evaluation: Impact of Backing File Systems," JISIoT, pp. 8–17, 2021, doi: 10.54216/JISIoT.030101.